 The forcing iterations, that we will be interested in, all have the Sacks property.
 Thus, in the corresponding generic extensions fil(A), is generated by $fil(A) \cap V$, where V denotes the ground model (see Lemma 3.4).
 Thus, if fil(A) is selective in the ground model, then it will remain selective in the desired generic extensions.
 Thus, the above preservation theorem implies that in order to guarantee that a given selective independent family remains selective (in our desired generic extensions), it is sufficient to guarantee that each iterand preserves the dense maximality of the family.
-Note that, the fact that the density filter is selective will play an crucial role in this preservation arguments.
-That is, our techniques do not imply that densly maximal independent families are preserved, but only - selective ones.
-Before giving detailed proofs of these crucial preservation properties of Miller partition forcing (see Corollary 3.14 and Theorem 3.17) which are also the most technical arguments in the paper, we state our main result:
+Note that, the fact that the density filter is selective will play a crucial role in this preservation arguments.
+That is, our techniques do not imply that densely maximal independent families are preserved, but only selective ones.
+Before giving detailed proofs of these crucial preservation properties of Miller partition forcing (see Theorem 4.1 and Corollary 4.10) which are also the most technical arguments in the paper, we state our main result:

-Theorem 3.8.
+Theorem 3.11.
 Assume CH.
 There is a cardinals preserving generic extension in which